adamkdean/seen-docs/README.md

 * TODO write this up properly

 1. [mongodb] Start with MongoDB (plus some sort of UI for development)
-2. Find a data source to provide film/review data & assets
+2. [external dep] Find a data source to provide film/review data & assets
 3. [worker] Implement a service to hydrate the data store using the aforementioned data source
 4. [api] Implement an API to surface the data in MongoDB
 5. [website] Implement the UI which consumes the API and renders the templates